louis910/ECE143-WI2020-Group7/README.md

 3. modify_inapp_price: calculate the average of 'in-app purchase' and update the data

-4. plot_price_without_inapp: plot of the price of steam vs the price of mobile (w/o in-app purchase) (blue: steam, red: mobile)
+4. plot_price_with_inapp_Vs_time: Plot the figure of the price of steam vs the price of mobile games

-5. plot_price_with_inapp: plot of the price of steam vs the price of mobile (w in-app purchase) (blue: steam, red: mobile)
+	- blue dots: price of steam
+	- green dots: price of steam with in-app purchase
+	- red dots: price of mobile without in-app purchase

+5. plot_rating_Vs_count: plot of the average rating score Vs. rating count

+6. plot_k_means_SSE: Sum of squared error of K-means Clustering with K differs

+7. steam_cluster_animation: generate animation of clustering on steam dataset

+8. plot_10_cluster_map: show clustering result when K=10 on steam dataset

+9. steam_generate_success: use clustering result generating a new label called 'success' on steam dataset

+10. plot_steam_success: plot the new 'success' feature on steam dataset

+11. mobile_cluster_animation: generate animation of clustering on mobile dataset

+12. mobile_generate_success: use clustering result generating a new label called 'success' on mobile dataset

+13. plot_mobile_success: plot the new 'success' feature on mobile dataset

+14. plot_price_Vs_success: show the distribution of price according to 'success' label on both datasets

+15. plot_genres_Vs_success: show the distribution of popular genres according to 'success' label on both datasets

+part2: (if not specially mentioned, the functions are applying on both dataset at the same call)

+1. steam_rename: rename the columns of steam dataframe in order to be consistent with modile dataframe

+2. extract_rate_per_year: extract data with different ratings in every year

-6. number_of_new_games_per_year: plot number of released games in each year
+3. plot_number_Vs_year: plot the number of new games in every year and use different colors for different ratings

-7. number_of_new_games_per_month: plot the number of released games in each month
+4. plot_rate_percentage: show the percentage of each rating level

-8. average_price_in_each_year: plot the average price in each year
+5. plot_rating_Vs_price: plot of average rating score Vs. price

-9. number_of_game_on_different_platforms: plot Number of Game on different Platforms

-10. outputtable_from_Df: create a figure in form of table from pandas DataFrame
+6. plot_active_user_Vs_price: plot of active user number Vs. price

+7. prepare_data: prepare data for analysis on each genre

+8. plot_positive_count: plot of positive rated user count Vs. all rated user count for each genre

+9. plot_developed_Vs_active_user: plot of number of games developed Vs. active user count for each genre

+10. plot_user_count_Vs_genres: plot of top 10 genres with highest percentage of rating count

-11. Mobile_barplot_by_year: subplots of cumulative count of active users of each genre over years with corresponding percentage in each year for Mobile
+11. generate_animation_for_genres: generate animations to demonstrate the change of each genre in different year

-12. Steam_barplot_by_year: subplots of cumulative count of active users of each genre over years with corresponding percentage in each year for Steam

 ### ③ result

-This folder includes our figures and tables for the presentation.
+This folder includes our figures and animations for the presentation slide.
+When display figures and animations in main.ipynb, results will be saved here automatically at the same time.

 ## Authors (ordered by names)